We are please to announce our new mobile app, LibraryLNK! With LibraryLNK you can:

 Search the Library catalog, place holds, and manage your account on your smartphone or tablet.
 My Account functions include a list of items currently checked out, current charges, the ability to renew items, and the ability to view pending and available holds.
-BookMyne is available for iOS (iPhone, iPad, iPod Touch) and Android devices.
+BookMyne is available for iOS (iPhone, iPad, iPod Touch) devices.
 Download the User’s Guide here, or stop by any Lincoln City Libraries location to learn more, and for help finding and installing BookMyne.

 Access our eBooks and downloadable audiobooks with the OverDrive App!
 Please search for the free OverDrive app where you normally get apps for your device, such as Google Play, Windows Phone Marketplace, or the App Store.
 (The BlackBerry version is no longer available.
 Blackberry users – please check here to see what option will work best you.)
 Here is additional information to help you get started, and here is special information on installing the app on NOOK devices.

 If you run into problems, here’s a troubleshooting guide that may help.